 wss://HOSTNAME.firebaseio.com/.ws?v=VERSION&p=1:PROJECT_NUMBER:web:PROJECT_ID&ns=DATABASE

-value in the Firefox debugger, and found where the Firebase config was
+I searched for the DATABASE value in the Firefox debugger, and found where the Firebase config was

 defined.
 Doing a bit more snooping revealed that the cursors are not real, but instead generated.